jordynoche/First-Homelab/Timeline.md

 ###  HP Stream
 The HP Stream belonged to my brother.
 It's not a great laptop in terms of specs but somehow he was able to run roblox and code game scrips.
 I gave my brother my second  HP Pavilion.
 He fixed the touchpad and Epoxie'd the screen.

+### * Lenovo Thinkcentre 720s +  HP F1523h
+I bought this thinkcentre off of facebook marketplace on June 3rd.
+I figured a mini-small pc would be best suited for my needs as the stream had older hardware and was quite flakey.
+Along with the thinkcentre, i got a small monitor (HP f1523h) to install Debian on the pc.
+I also wanted to try our kDE plasma as a gui!
+The monitor dates 20 years back and i love the retro look that it has.